DIVIDING ASSETS IN DIVORCE

 The Family Courts in Rhode Island consider certain factors set out in R.I.G.L.
-15-5-16.1 which specifically deals with this question.
+15-5-16.1 when dividing assets in divorce.
 The factors are as follows:

 (1) The length of the marriage;